 If you are experiencing symptoms of post-traumatic stress disorder, know that it can be treated successfully.
 Although your memories won’t go away, you can learn how to manage your response to these memories and the feelings they bring up.
 You can also reduce the number and strength of your reactions.
 The following information may be helpful to you.

-To schedule an appointment with a mental health provider trained in helping people who experienced trauma, speak with your healthcare provider or call the Trauma Center at 414-805-8623.
+To schedule an appointment with a mental health provider trained in helping people who experienced trauma, speak with your healthcare provider.

 Connect with friends and family.
 It’s easy to feel alone when you’ve been through a trauma and are not feeling well.
 But isolation can make you feel worse.
 Talking to your friends and family can help you get the support you need.
 Studies show that having meaningful social and family connections in your life can have a positive impact on your health and healing.